nlp-code-analysis/cross-arch-instr-model/README.md

 ./senvec.py

 Returns ROC plots and AUC scores for cross-architecture basic block similarity tests.
-Basic block embeddings are calculated by:
-	summing instruction embeddings within a block
+Basic block embeddings are calculated by summing instruction embeddings within a block

 Similarity is computed using Cosine similarity